 In a medium bowl, combine the flour, baking soda, baking powder, and salt.

-In the bowl of an electric mixer fitted with the paddle attachment, beat together the goat cheese and butter for about a minute or two.
+In the bowl of an electric mixer fitted with the paddle attachment, beat together the goat cheese, butter, and sugar for about a minute or two.
 Add in the oil and mix to combine.
 Add in the egg, milk, and vanilla, and beat for at least 4-5 minutes.
 On low speed, add in the flour mixture and mix just until combined.

 Refrigerate the dough for 30 minutes to an hour.